Simo190/LITEX-masternode-autoinstall/README.md

 1. Reopen you local wallet
 2. Go to Debug Console and run your masternode:

-> `walletpassphrase YourPassword 360` *if you have encrypted your wallet - 360 the time in seconds in which the wallet will be unlocked*
+> `walletpassphrase YourPassword 360` *If you have encrypted your wallet - 360 the time in seconds in which the wallet will be unlocked*

 > `startmasternode alias 0 <MN_ALIAS>` *You should see something like this: { "alias" : "MN1", "result" : "successful" }*